willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 > [!WARNING]
 > This article is a work in progress for Ignite.
 Do not publish.

-[Microsoft 365 Copilot](microsoft-365-copilot-overview.md) is an AI-powered productivity tool that uses large language models (LLMs).
+When you're preparing your organization for [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) or are ready to start using Copilot now, there are features in your E3 license that can help get your data ready.

+When users enter a prompt, Copilot can respond with data that the user has permission to access.
+Overshared and outdated data can lead to inaccurate results from Copilot.

-This article provides prescriptive guidance on how IT admins can prepare their organization and their data for Copilot.
+This article provides guidance for IT admins with a **Microsoft 365 E3** and **SharePoint Advanced Management (SAM)** licenses.
+With the features included in these licenses, you:

-When getting your organization and your data for Copilot, there are two options:

-- **E3 license** (this article) - Microsoft 365 E3 + SharePoint Advanced Management (SAM)
-- **[E5 license](microsoft-365-copilot-e5-guide.md)** - Microsoft 365 E5 + SharePoint Advanced Management (SAM)

-To learn more about these options, including the different license options, see [Microsoft 365 E3 and E5 feature comparison list for Microsoft 365 Copilot](microsoft-365-copilot-e3-e5-overview.md).

-In the **E3** Microsoft 365 Copilot deployment, you use the features included with your Microsoft 365 E3 and Microsoft 365 Copilot licenses.
-With these features, you:

-- Use SharePoint Advanced Management (SAM) to help prevent oversharing, declutter data sources, and monitor SharePoint site changes.
+- Use SharePoint Advanced Management (SAM) to help prevent oversharing, declutter data sources, restrict SharePoint searches, and monitor SharePoint site changes.
-- Use Microsoft Purview to enable sensitivity labels, detect sensitive info & restrict endpoints, and keep necessary content (or delete the content you don't need).
+- Use Microsoft Purview to enable sensitivity labels, identify and protect sensitive data, and delete the content you don't need.

-When you use the features described in this article, your organization is better prepared for Copilot, including getting accurate results from Copilot.
+When you use the features described in this article, your organization is better prepared for Copilot, including getting more accurate results from Copilot.

 This article applies to:

 - Microsoft 365 Copilot
 - Microsoft SharePoint Premium - SharePoint Advanced Management (SAM)
 - Microsoft Purview

+If you have an E5 license, then see [Microsoft 365 Copilot admin guide for E5 licenses](microsoft-365-copilot-e5-guide.md).
+For a comparison of the features in E3 and E5 licenses, see [Compare Microsoft Copilot features in E3 and E5 licenses](microsoft-365-copilot-e3-e5-overview.md).

 ## Before you begin